DocLD-FinTabNet: Leading Table Extraction on Financial Documents

 - Parameters:

-S_ROW_MATCH = 5,G_ROW = -3,S_CELL_MATCH = 1,P_CELL_MISMATCH = -1,G_COL = -1 - Cell normalization: strip whitespace, newlines, hyphens
+S_ROW_MATCH = 5,G_ROW = -3,S_CELL_MATCH = 1,P_CELL_MISMATCH = -1,G_COL = -1 - Cell normalization: Unicode NFC, case-insensitive, strip whitespace/hyphens/currency symbols, normalize parenthesized negatives and thousands separators

 - HTML → 2D array: expand rowspan/colspan for alignment